jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 # Different Type of Markers : Pattern and Barcode
 Up to now, we use the 'pattern' marker.
-But ar.js support another kind of marker, called barcode.
+But AR.js supports another kind of marker, called barcode.
-Each of those markers contains a kindof binary code which encode a number.
+Each of those markers contains a kind of binary code which encodes a number.
-For example below, you can one representing 5.
+For example below, you see one representing 5.

 ![5](https://user-images.githubusercontent.com/252962/27870433-c18f6e10-619a-11e7-8479-4cb662798740.png)

-Barcode markers may be very useful for various type of applications, especialy when you have many locations with various markers.
+Barcode markers may be very useful for various type of applications, especially when you have many locations with various markers.
-For examples,
+For example,
 [Marcel Freinbichler](https://twitter.com/fr3ino) and [Lisi Linhart](https://twitter.com/lisi_linhart)
 wanted to do a augmented reality application for their school: *"When you go to a room, you point your phone and it shows you in augmented reality the availability of this room."*

-So they choosed to use barcode markers: one barcode per room.
-Thus when the AR application see the marker, it convert that to a number which match the room.
+So they chosed to use barcode markers: one barcode per room.
+Thus when the AR application sees the marker, it converts that to into a number which matches the room.
 So you do a xmlhttprequest to get the current schedule of the room and display it on top of the marker.

 I love this idea!
 It is useful for other people in the school.
 It has nice panash with AR.
-But most of all, it provides relevant informations directly where it needed.
+But most of all, it provides relevant informations directly where and when needed.
 This is a key principle for AR applications.

 # Add Barcode Marker in Your Project
 To add them in your project is rather straight forward.
-First you need to tell ar.js to start detecting them and their type of binary code.
+First you need to tell AR.js to start detecting them and their type of binary code.
 So you modify a-scene as below.

 ```html